marcomeneghini/PaymentGateway/README.md

 * Added sql server as data storage for  paymentgateway.api(PG) and paymentgateway.processor.api(PGP).
 Used code-first approach and migrations
 * Added Prometheus Metrics endpoint for PG and PGP

+## Company.IdentityServer (CI)
+This service provides authentication and authorization to the PG and PGP services.
+It supports ClientId grant type, this means that a client service can authenticate challenging a ClientId and a Secret for an access token.
+CI has a static initializer that creates  built-in ApiResouces (PG and PGP) with 1 scope: "CreatePaymentScope".
+It provides a Client with simulating an ipothetical "amazon" with "amazonId" and "amazonSecret" allowed to access the scope "CreatePaymentScope" (basically allowed to process payments) This service has the minimum implementation due to merely demonstrare authentication/authorization to PG and PGP

+## Client.Payments.Api (CPA)
+To extend the payment gateway exercice with authentication we needed a client that whant to consume our PG and PGP.
+CPA is a service itself so the flow chosen to authenticate to the CI is the  ClientId flow as CPA is able to store securely a ClientId and a Secret, in this case they are in the configuration.
+CPA exposes 1 main apy that allow its company to process payments through PG, in the Payments controller it is simulated a merchant card paymetn request towards the PG and the a loop where the payment status is requested to the PGP.
+This service has the minimum implementation due to merely demonstrare authentication/authorization to PG and PGP and how to consume PG and PGP

 ## Test data